Mixed Seed Bark

 1 cup honey (or date syrup, or maple syrup)

-1 tablespoon vanilla extract (you can also use caramel or butterscotch extract)
+1 tablespoon pure vanilla extract (you can also use caramel or butterscotch extract)

-Measure all other ingredients in a bowl, and add the flax mixture.
-Mix thoroughly.
+Measure all ingredients into a bowl, and mix thoroughly.

 Preheat the oven to 325*

 Form smallish balls.
 Place them on a parchment-lined cookie sheet, and flatten them with your hands.

 bake 30 minutes.
 They should be very crisp.

 You will get a good three dozen cookies.